pratulyab/amnesia/README.md

 ## 4) How To Run:
 - Make sure to have redis-server installed.
 Run redis-server
-- Run "celery -A amnesia worker -l info" to boot workers.
-- Run "celery -A amnesia beat -l info -S django" to start scheduling using celery beat.
 	- "-S" is used to specify the scheduler
 	- which in this case is django
 - Run django's local server and visit localhost